The person at the center of this case

 Lloyd Richard Koenig last known contact in Juneau, Alaska

-Aircraft carrying Lloyd Koenig and four passengers went missing in the area of Baranof Island near Sitka, AK
+Aircraft with pilot and four passengers missing in the area of Baranof Island near Sitka, AK

 Any information, no matter how small, could be crucial to solving this case.